-In 2021, the Company took steps towards enhancing its ESG framework by engaging sustainability consultants to assist in calculating a GHG footprint for Scopes 1, 2 and partial 3 emissions and to conduct a materiality exercise with senior management to align high priority ESG topics.
-The Company expects to deliver its first Sustainability Report in late 2022 covering Fiscal 2022.
-This report, which we expect to release annually, will detail ESG priorities and progress, including qualitative and, where feasible, quantitative impact metrics.
+During 2022, the Company continued to enhance its ESG framework by engaging sustainability consultants to assist in calculating a greenhouse gas emissions footprint for Scopes 1, 2 and partial 3 emissions and to conduct a materiality exercise with senior management to align high priority ESG topics.
+The Company also delivered its first Sustainability Report in November 2022.
+This report, which we expect to update annually, details ESG priorities and progress, including qualitative and, where feasible, quantitative impact metrics.